coolnikitav/NikitaNotebook/engineering/lc3-controller-project1/README.md

 - Required understanding of pipelines and uniprocessor architecture.

 ## Challenges
-Some of the project specification had errors or were unclear.
+Some of the project specifications had errors or were unclear.
 Thus, I could not simply follow all of the instructions, as some of them did not make sense.
-I conducted additional research in order to make sure I implemented all of the logic correctly.
+I conducted additional research to make sure I implemented all of the logic correctly.